Hye-Ararat/Ararat/SECURITY.md

 ## Reporting a Vulnerability

-Please message our development direcotor, Joseph Maldjian via Discord about the vulnerability (Hye#0422)
+Please message our development director, Joseph Maldjian via Discord about the vulnerability (Hye#0422)